 Stainless steel bowls are durable and easy to keep clean.
 This particular bowl has a big raised bump in the middle to slow down feeding just a little.
 It appears to be easier for dogs than dishes with more intricate obstacles.
 It’s safe to clean in the top rack of the dishwasher and because there aren’t so many little crannies, it cleans more easily than some others.

-The bowl comes in two sizes, which hold either 1.5 or 2 cups of food.
+The bowl comes in four sizes with the largest holding up to five cups of food and the smallest holding three-fourths of a cup.
 There’s a non-slip silicone ring around the base to help keep the bowl from skidding when eager pups eat.

 BanditBowl The Original Ceramic Slow Feeder Pet Bowl